-One of the many reasons why many foreigners like to become a SG permanent resident is because Singapore constantly improves and seeks to improve as a nation.
+One of the many reasons why many Singapore is a popular immigration hotspot and immigration agencies like ours are in hot demand is because Singapore constantly improves and seeks to improve as a nation.

 It was just recently announced that all of Singapore’s immigration gates and processing time at checkpoints and the airport terminals are expected to get a lot more high tech and cool in just a few years from now.

 In just a few years from now, all immigration checkpoints are expected to be contactless for locals – meaning Singaporean citizens and Singapore permanent residents.
 This means you need not even take your passport out from your bag or wallet to cross the gates.
 The machine will scan your face and iris to verify your identity and you will then be able to pass through successfully once verified.
 Sounds kind of like a James Bond movie to you?
 Because it sure does to us!

 It is also supposedly more secure in terms of verification – an iris scan is able to access almost 250 feature points while a fingerprint only has approximately 100.